 You Will become a Member of the (ISC)²

-When you obtain CISSP certification, you are granted entry into one of the world’s most exclusive organisations of cybersecurity professionals, the (ISC)², with more than 156,000 members around the world.
+When you obtain CISSP certification, you are granted entry into one of the world’s most exclusive organisations of cybersecurity professionals, the (ISC)², with more than 156,000 members worldwide.
 This non-profit organisation is the largest gathering of cybersecurity professionals worldwide, and this membership also offers extra advantages.
 The organisation offers its members professional developmental courses and endorses their professional education through technical webinars and Cyber Security Summits to discuss ongoing cybersecurity trends and developments.

-How Many Certified Information Systems Security Professionals are in the World?
+How Many Certified Information Systems Security Professionals Are in the World?

-Why is There Continuous Demand for CISSP?
+Why Is There Continuous Demand for CISSPs?

 Is CISSP Certification Worth it?